Skip to Sub-menu

 HDFS 8220: Family Theories

-3. Diversity (6 hours; additional courses may be taken to fulfill electives requirements)
+3. Representation (6 hours; additional courses may be taken to fulfill electives requirements)

 HDFS 7300: Black Families